 Over the past two centuries, sea-run brook trout populations have declined throughout their range, with the most dramatic losses occurring in the southern part of that range in coastal watersheds between Long Island, N.Y. and Maine.
 Meanwhile, in Canada many sea-run brook trout populations are being damaged by irresponsible farming practices, development and over fishing.

-The Sea-Run Brook Trout Coalition is founded on the belief that anglers, Federal, State and Provincial fisheries agencies, sport fishing businesses, and other environmental and conservation stake holders can unify to protect and restore sea-run brook trout and their coastal watersheds.
+The Sea-Run Brook Trout Coalition was founded on the belief that anglers, Federal, State and Provincial fisheries agencies, sport fishing businesses, and other environmental and conservation stake holders can unify to protect and restore sea-run brook trout and their coastal watersheds.